Prince Harry Reveals Regret, Would Have Said More To Princess Diana Had He Known

 Prince Harry is speaking out and admitting that he does have some regrets.
 If he had known that it would be the last time he saw his mom Princess Diana, then he would have said a few things to her that he missed out on saying.
 People shared what Prince Harry revealed recently.
 Prince Harry and Prince William are both opening up in a new documentary.

-ITV’s Our Mother Diana: Her Life and Legacyspecial, will air in the U.K. on Monday.
+ITV’s Our Mother Diana: Her Life and Legacy special will air in the U.K. on Monday.
 August 21 marks the 20th anniversary since Diana lost her life.
-This show will also have appearances from Diana’s brother Charles Spencer, Elton John and Rihanna.
+This show will also have appearances from Diana’s brother Charles Spencer, Elton John, and Rihanna.

-One thing that Prince William and Prince Harry revealed is that they do not have plans to speak out length about their mother again like the way that they did in the big documentary.
+One thing that Prince William and Prince Harry revealed is that they do not have plans to speak out in length about their mother again like the way that they did in the big documentary.
 The very last conversation that they had with their mother was a short one.
-They were only fifteen and twelve at the time and of course, didn’t know that it would be their last call with their mom.
+They were only fifteen and twelve at the time and, of course, didn’t know that it would be their last call with their mom.
 Things would have been different for sure had they known.
 They were in a hurry to run off and play with their cousins instead of being on the phone with their mom.

 Britain’s Prince William and Prince Harry have revealed they talked to their mother Princess Diana on the day she … https://t.co/Blp4rGmoLy pic.twitter.com/wkpyhhunHj